jwikman/nab-al-tools/extension/README.md

 ![Edit Xliff Document](images/gifs/XliffEditorUsage.gif)

-### NAB: Export Translations to .tsv
+### NAB: Export Translations to .csv

 Exports transunits from a selected XLF file as tab separated values.

 Steps:
-1. Run `NAB: Export Translations from .tsv` from command palette.
+1. Run `NAB: Export Translations from .csv` from command palette.
-2. Select which XLF files to update, one or more needs to be selected.
+2. Select which XLF files to export, one or more needs to be selected.
 3. File is exported.

 - Export path:
-  - If a path is set for setting `NAB.XliffTSVExportPath` that path is used.
-Else it defaults to the Translation folder.
+  - If a path is set for setting `NAB.XliffCSVExportPath` that path is used.
+Otherwise it defaults to the Translation folder.
 - Exported file name: `[App Name].[Language].csv`
 - Separator: `\t` (TAB)
 - EOL: `\r\n` (CRLF)